vkucukcakar/ip-list-updater/README.md

 ### Examples (ipset mode)

-This example demonstrates how to whitelist your CDN/reverse proxy IP range through ipset and iptables.
+This example demonstrates how to allow your CDN/reverse proxy IP range through ipset and iptables.

 Create a proxylist set, create iptables rule to accept proxylist set for http/https ports, add Cloudflare IPv4 range to proxylist set.